moozoo64/openclsolarsystem/README.md

 e.g. OrbToSlf.exe 600000 300000 NEOFirst
 Will add at most 600000 asteroids (real), 300000 random oort cloud bodies.
 NEO and NEO! objects will be added before other types

-Alternatively free version of Solex can be found at http://chemistry.unina.it/~alvitagl/solex/ After running the program and loading in bodies look for the file FINAL.SLF in the USERDATA directory.
+Alternatively SLF files can be made by the free version of Solex which can be found at http://www.solexorb.it/ After running the program and loading in bodies look for the file FINAL.SLF in the USERDATA directory.

 ## Fun Stuff 🚀